disconsented/website/content/blog/pcpartpicker/index.md

 ### 8. Mark parts as purchased.

 _Always_ mark purchased parts as purchased, even if everything is purchased.
-This makes it clear what parts will be replaced/need to be filled out and those that don't.
+This makes it clear what parts will be replaced/need to be filled out, and those that don't.

 ![](purchased.png)